liljencrantz/crush/README.md

     7

-The only exception is that the `/` operator is used for constructing files and paths, so division is done using the `//` operator
+The only exception is that the `/` operator is used for constructing files and paths (more on that later), so division is done using the `//` operator

     crush> 4.2//3
     1.4000000000000001